Mohammad Mazeh

 Mohammad Mazeh (محمد مازح) is a Lebanese jurist who served as the urgent matters judge of Tyre until 2020.
-He issued an order preventing media outlets from conducting interviews with American Ambassador Dorothy Shea, accusing her of interference in Lebanon's internal affairs.
-On 30 June, he resigned from office in protest after he was called to appear before the Judicial Inspection Board.
-Justice Minister Marie-Claude Najm accepted his resignation on 14 July.
+He issued an order preventing media outlets from conducting interviews with American ambassador Dorothy Shea, accusing her of interference in Lebanon's internal affairs.
+Following this act, he was accused of acting under Hezbollah control.
+On 30 June 2020, he resigned from office in protest after he was called to appear before the Judicial Inspection Board.
+Justice Minister Marie-Claude Najm accepted his resignation on 14 July 2020.